Digital multicast television network: United States

 For most of the 2000s decade, digital multicasting in the United States remained less used.
 One of the earliest successful uses of subchannels was to broadcast automated weather information.
 The first such subchannel was the 69 News Weather Channel, launched in February 2001 by WFMZ-TV in Allentown, Pennsylvania, with the assistance of AccuWeather.
 In 2004, NBC and its affiliates launched NBC Weather Plus, which was available in its peak from more than 80 stations nationally.
 Another early subchannel user was The Tube Music Network, which broadcast music videos from 2005 to 2007 until closing for financial reasons.

 2008 was a critical year in the shift toward programmed digital multicast services.
 NBC Weather Plus was shut down at the end of 2008 in a decision taken by the network's affiliates.
 Several new channels offering classic TV programming were launching or growing at the time.
 These included the Retro Television Network (RTN), started in 2005 by Equity Media Holdings as the first such service, and This TV, a film-aimed service run as a joint venture between Weigel Broadcasting and film studio MGM (now owned by Amazon).
 Another planned subchannel of this type, the .2 Network, was announced and signed up affiliates but never launched amid the Great Recession.
 These subchannels offered stations the ability to expand their advertising inventory and offer lower prices on the secondary services.
 In addition to services signing up national affiliates, some station groups were starting to experiment around this time.
-CBS explored, but never launched, a complementary secondary channel, dubbed "CBS 2".
-In 2007, Ion Media, which owned a network of transmitters serving most major American markets, launched its 24-hour kids channel Qubo (owned by Canada-based Corus and NBCUniversal, closed in late February 2021) and health and wellness service Ion Life.
-Weigel launched MeTV, which had formerly only been a local service in Chicago and Milwaukee, on a national basis in December 2010; four years later, it was the most widely distributed multicast network.
-It remains the most-watched; in 2021, it had an average prime time audience of 752,000, nearly double the next-highest diginet and greater than cable channels such as Bravo, Lifetime, and A&E.
+CBS considered, but never launched, a complementary secondary channel, named "CBS 2" (not to be confused with CBS stations that broadcast on channel 2).
+In early 2007, Ion Media, which owned a network of transmitters serving most major American markets, launched its 24-hour kids channel Qubo (owned by Canada-based Corus, Scholastic, and NBCUniversal, closed in late February 2021) and health and wellness service Ion Life.
+Weigel launched MeTV, which had formerly only been a local service in two Midwest cities: Chicago and Milwaukee, on a national basis in December 2010; four years later, it was the most widely distributed multicast network.
+It remains the most-watched; in 2021, it had an average primetime audience of 752,000, almost double the next-highest diginet and greater than cable TV channels such as Bravo, Lifetime, and A&E.